Hamburger

 Proposed EU Directive to fight against the misuse of shell entities for tax purposes

 The Directive introduces reporting requirements for EU tax-resident companies with certain mobile and passive income streams and inadequate operational substance.
 In certain cases of inadequate substance, the benefits of tax treaties and EU Directives may be denied, resulting in an increased withholding tax burden as well as potential penalties for failure to report or incorrect reporting.
+Currently, ATAD 3 is still in draft version and remains open to further discussions and possible amendments.

 Mexico